Computer Assessment Information

 Computer Assessment Schedule

 If you choose to take the Computer Assessment, make sure to take it before beginning your first semester at Liberty.
 It is available online during the Summer and the first few weeks of the Spring Semester and has time to use practice questions and the actual testing.
-You can access the assessment through your INFT-000 section in Blackboard and it will link you to a Cengage account.
+You can access the assessment through your INFT-000 section in Canvas and it will link you to a Cengage account.

 **Please note: If you do not take the assessment during the Summer or first few weeks of the Spring Semester before attending Liberty University you will need to take INFT 110 in the following Spring/Fall semester.